enricocavalli/enricocavalli.github.io/content/writeups/VulnLab/VulnLab writeup.md

 }
 ```

-I order to facilitate the process I created a simple form on my machine to do the POST:
+I order to facilitate the process we can create a very  simple form on our machine to do the POST:

 ```html
 <form method="post" enctype="multipart/form-data" action="https://xyz.eu1.ctfio.com/analytics?page=a';SELECT SLEEP(300)-- -">